viesure/android-interview/README.md

 ## Minimum technical Expectation
 * Minimum **85%** test coverage.
 * Clean architecture and coding style.
-* App should support `API 21` and above.
+* App should support `API 23` and above.
-* As a mobile engineer you should be able to detect/prevent error and posssible edge cases.
+* As a mobile engineer you should be able to detect/prevent error and possible edge cases.

 ## Next Step
 Our mobile development team will review your task carefully and contact you as soon as possible.